MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 ```

-Now that we know whether the game is over or not, we can add a check for if the game is over to our `lockChange()` function.
+Now that we know whether the game is over or not, we can add a check for game over to our `lockChange()` function.
 Now when the user presses ESC once the game is over, we can add `location.reload` to restart the game.

 ```javascript